Driving and rest times for bus drivers

 12-day regulation

 The 12-day rule can be applied if the journey takes more than 24 hours.
-This must be a journey abroad, which is the rule for the journey time.
+This must be a journey abroad.
+Since 2024, however, this also applies to domestic journeys.
 Bus drivers only need to take a break after 12 days.
-The general driving and rest periods for bus drivers must still be observed.
+The general driving and rest times for bus drivers must still be observed.
 If driving at night, a driving break must be taken after just 3 hours.

 Reduction of the weekly rest period